MartinYan623/Kaggle-Titanic/README.md

 Use random forest to select the features, relevant codes as follows:

 #clf = RandomForestClassifier(n_estimators=50, max_features='sqrt')

 #clf = clf.fit(train[predictors], targets)

 #model = SelectFromModel(clf, prefit=True)

 In the model, parameters are very important, here one method called grid-search could help you find optimized parameter for model.

 #grid_search.fit(train[predictors], targets)

 #model = grid_search

 #parameters = grid_search.best_params_

 Sometimes, we could use multiple models to vote for the final prediction.
 However, for the simple data set, Blending different models dose not have good result apparently.
-To summarize, this is my first time to try do projects on Kaggle alone. titanic is the simple project and lots of resources and tutorials could been found online.
+To summarize, this is my first time to try do projects on Kaggle alone.
+Titanic is the simple project and lots of resources and tutorials could been found online.

 Reference: https://ahmedbesbes.com/how-to-score-08134-in-titanic-kaggle-challenge.html